When Public Figures Make Questionable Health Claims, Do People Listen?

 As for Trump, on April 23, he said, "And then I see the disinfectant, where it knocks it out in one minute.
 And is there a way we can do something like that, by injection inside or almost a cleaning, because you see it gets in the lungs and it does a tremendous number on the lungs, so it'd be interesting to check that, so that you're going to have to use medical doctors with, but it sounds interesting to me."
 That comment garnered immediate and urgent responses.
 Health officials from all over the U.S. felt it necessary to remind people that it's dangerous to drink bleach or other disinfectants.
 The makers of Clorox and Lysol immediately put out reminders that their products should never be used internally.

 Earlier, Trump, relying, he said, on his own good feeling, touted the unproven use of hydroxychloroquine, an anti-malaria drug, for use against COVID-19.
 Scientists immediately urged caution, noting clinical trials were needed before the drug could be recommended.
 Still, the prescription drug flew off pharmacy shelves.
 One man died after he ingested chloroquine phosphate, a version of chloroquine used in home aquariums.
-His wife, who also ingested the substance and survived, said they swallowed the product believing it would prevent COVID-19, according to the Centers for Disease Control and Prevention .
+His wife, who also ingested the substance and survived, said they swallowed the product believing it would prevent COVID-19, according to the Centers for Disease Control and Prevention.
 Trump has since disavowed his statements about disinfectants as sarcasm, but the question remains.
 How long might false health claims persist?

 History has shown that wrong information can wreak havoc for years.
-South Africa's President Thabo Mbeki obstructed the introduction of life saving AIDS treatment in his country because he refused to believe the scientific consensus that HIV caused AIDS.
+South Africa's President Thabo Mbeki obstructed the introduction of lifesaving AIDS treatment in his country because he refused to believe the scientific consensus that HIV caused AIDS.
 In 2000 at the International AIDS conference, he publicly rejected the accepted scientific wisdom on the cause of AIDS, instead insisting it was caused by the consequences of poverty, including poor nourishment.
 As he insisted that alleviation of poverty was the cure, he rejected offers of free drugs to treat South Africans.
 A 2009 paper in the Journal of Acquired Immune Deficiency Syndrome found that the country's failure to provide proven medical treatment cost 330,000 lives in South Africa, and 35,000 babies were needlessly born infected with HIV between 2000 and 2005.
 Political leaders have touted other myths around AIDS.
 South Africa's Jacob Zuma said in 2006 that he showered after sex with an HIV-positive woman, believing that would reduce his chances of infection, according to a BBC report.

-"Gordie Howe was an icon," says Caulfield.
+"Gordie Howe was an icon," Caulfield says.
 He played hockey for the Detroit Red Wings.
 Following a stroke, he went to Mexico in 2014 to receive unproven stem cell treatment.
 Afterwards, his family reported general improvements in Howe's condition but provided few details.
-Caulfield's study examined 2,783 Tweets about Howe's stem cell treatment.
-They found that 79 percent of them mentioned health improvements.
-Only three tweets warned that the treatment Howe had lacked scientific evidence supporting it, and overall only 10 percent mentioned that scientists and researchers have raised questions about the treatment.
-Only 10 percent mentioned scientific concerns with the treatment.
-"This illustrates how the power of a celebrity providing a personal anecdote can overwhelm what the science says," says Caulfield.
+Caulfield's study examined 2,783 tweets about Howe's stem cell treatment.
+They found that 79% of them mentioned health improvements.
+Only three tweets warned that the treatment Howe had lacked scientific evidence supporting it, and overall only 10% mentioned that scientists and researchers have raised questions about the treatment.
+Only 10% mentioned scientific concerns with the treatment.
+"This illustrates how the power of a celebrity providing a personal anecdote can overwhelm what the science says," Caulfield says.

 There is wide variation in whether a false health claim takes root, says Caulfield.
 The anti-vaccination movement was ignited by a faulty 1998 study by Dr. Andrew Wakefield.
 Twelve years later, the journal Lancet retracted the study.
 But the incorrect belief that childhood vaccinations are linked to autism continues, and some parents continue to refuse to vaccinate their children.